BuRhAn5352/BuRhAn5352/README.md

 - Permanent user profiles, 9 allergen tracking, Indian diet modes (Jain, vegan, diabetic + more)
 - Menu scan, safe dish suggestions, user feedback system
 - Deployed on Render as Background Worker.
 No sidekick needed.

 ---

-### 📊 AI Insight Hub *(The Oracle of Sales Data)*
-FastAPI platform that takes raw sales data and returns ML insights + forecasts.
-Upload CSV → get intelligence.
-Bruce Wayne has Lucius Fox.
-You have this.

----

-### 🛒 Customer Segmentation *(KMeans, Not Batarangs)*
-Unsupervised ML project.
-Full EDA, KMeans clustering, clean cluster profiling.
-Sometimes the best weapon is knowing exactly who you're dealing with.

----

-### ✈️ Flight Price Prediction *(Because Even Batman Needs to Travel)*
-Benchmarked 4 ML algorithms for airfare prediction.
-Why guess when you can model.
-Spoiler: one algorithm won.
-It wasn't the fancy one.

----